mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui-cloud.rst

-     - Default service key for alert notifications sent to a `PagerDuty <http://www.pagerduty.com/?utm_source=mongodb&utm_medium=docs&utm_campaign=partner>`__ account. |mms| enters the key by default when you add a PagerDuty notification to an `alert configuration`_.
+     - Default service key for alert notifications sent to a `PagerDuty <http://www.pagerduty.com/?utm_source=mongodb&utm_medium=docs&utm_campaign=partner>`__ account. |mms| enters the key by default when you add a PagerDuty notification to an :ref:`alert configuration <configure-alerts>`.
 If you add PagerDuty notifications and if the key used to send the notifications becomes invalid, |mms| sends an email to the project owner and eventually removes the key.